MathewUlanowski/air-gapped-deployable-poc/readme.md

 1. A **Squid proxy** container (with a configurable whitelist).
 2. An **air-gapped container** that routes all outbound traffic through the Squid proxy.

 The **air-gapped** container can only reach domains explicitly whitelisted in the Squid config.
-This is useful for scenarios such as AI model downloads (GitHub, PyPI) while preventing general internet access.
+This is useful for a variety of scenarios.

 ---